‘Southern Charm’ Star Kathryn Dennis’ Custody Case Delayed Again By Ex Thomas Ravenel

 But Dennis has publicly stated that this won’t work because she has been candid that she takes medication for depression and anxiety, reported The Inquisitr.

-The Bravo star says she is so glad she came forward with her own struggles because in the past it was used against her, to shame her for taking the medication which was prescribed by her doctor.
-She says she was so happy with the response to discussing her depression on Southern Charm, because so many people came forward to say that they have had similar issues.
+The Bravo star says she is so glad she came forward with her own struggles because in the past it was used against her to shame her for taking the medication which was prescribed by a doctor.
+She says she was so happy with the response to discussing her depression on Southern Charm because so many people came forward to say that they have had similar issues.

 “There is so much stigma around mental health and specifically depression, and there shouldn’t be.
 However, at the time, I needed to be alone with my thoughts and I didn’t know exactly how to broach that subject with my friends.
 I didn’t want them to judge me.
 I had been judged so much already.”